Integrated Watershed Management Program

 (c): EROSION CONTROL INTERVENTIONS

 Various practices (Figure 4) for controlling rill, gully and stream bank erosion using both biological (land cover through grasses, vegetation, shrubs, bushes, forest trees, fruit plants) and engineering measures (gabion netted retaining walls, check dams, hill side ditches, energy dissipaters, micro catchments, sediment traps, terraces) were demonstrated.
 At Rawal Watershed Field Station in Satrameel forest plants species with deep roots, nitrogen fixing, quickly growing and easily adapted to local environment, both palatable and non-palatable were introduced.
 The successful tree plantation tested includes Iple lple, Eucalyptus, Bottle Brush, Kachnar etc. Moreover, existing forest and shrub covers of Kaho, Pullai, Granda and Wild Olives etc were also conserved.
-Permanent raised bed farming system has been introduced for eliminating machinery cost and improving the resistance of cultivated land to deformation and erosion.
+Permanent raised bed farming system has been introduced for reducing machinery cost and improving the resistance of cultivated land to erosion.
 Mulching for conserving soil moisture, reducing weeds infestation around fruit plants and inside tunnels has also been demonstrated.
 These biological covers are effective in reducing soil erosion, recharging groundwater, balancing soil nutrients and controlling runoff fluxes.
 Percolation pits for collecting runoff water, controlling seasonal waterlogging and recharging groundwater has also been demonstrated at Satrameel site.

 (d) IRRIGATION MANAGEMENT INTERVENTIONS